What is the Efficiency and Regionalization Program?

 How do I access the application?

 The application can be found here once the application period opens.
-NOTE: You will need a passcode to fill out the grant application.
-If your organization is eligible for the Efficiency and Regionalization Program, a passcode was emailed to your organization’s Chief Executive on August 15th.
+If your organization is eligible for the Efficiency and Regionalization Program, a passcode was emailed to your organization’s Chief Executive on August 10, 2022.
 The Chief Executive is the Mayor or City Manager in a City, Town Manager/Administrator in a Town, Selectboard Chair if no Manager/Administrator, Superintendent in a Regional School District and Regular School District, Regional Planning Agency Executive Director, and Council of Governments Executive Director.
 Please see the designated Chief Executive for your organization before seeking to complete an application on your organization’s behalf.

 Where can I find out more information?

-If you have questions not answered above or your organization’s Chief Executive needs assistance with a passcode, please contact the Division of Local Services by sending an email to Sean Powers at firstname.lastname@example.org.
+If you have questions not answered above or your organization’s Chief Executive needs assistance with a passcode, please contact DLS by sending an email to Sean Cronin at firstname.lastname@example.org.